gaearon/react-hot-loader/README.md

 ## Contributors

-This project exists thanks to all the people who contribute. [[Contribute](CONTRIBUTING.md)].
+This project exists thanks to all the people who contribute.
+[Contribute](CONTRIBUTING.md).
 [![contributors][oc-contributors-img]]('graphs/contributors')

 ## Backers

-Thank you to all our backers! 🙏 [Become a backer]([oc-backer-link]) [![backers][oc-backer-img]][oc-backer-link]
+Thank you to all our backers! 🙏 [Become a backer][oc-backer-link] [![backers][oc-backer-img]][oc-backer-link]

 ## Sponsors

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. [[Become a sponsor][oc-sponsor-link]]
+Your logo will show up here with a link to your website.
+[Become a sponsor][oc-sponsor-link]

 <a href="https://opencollective.com/react-hot-loader/sponsor/0/website" target="_blank"><img src="https://opencollective.com/react-hot-loader/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/react-hot-loader/sponsor/1/website" target="_blank"><img src="https://opencollective.com/react-hot-loader/sponsor/1/avatar.svg"></a>